rodispantelis/SFC-Embedding/algorithms_v2/jar/README.md

 * **nnprofile**.
 Artificial Neural Network topology.

 * **settings**.
-Default configuration for running the Embedding Genetic Algorithm.
+Default configuration for running the Parameter Adjustment Genetic Algorithm.

 * **gasettings**.
-Configuration for running the Parameter Adjustment Genetic Algorithm.
+Configuration for running the Neural Network training Genetic Algorithm.

 * **profile**.
 The configuration and the parameters for running the Parameter Adjustment procedure.